-Atlanta as a show is Atlanta-ish in its slant; real in the idea that it’s based on an actual place, but not that real thanks to its satire on “reality.”
-Episode by episode, the surreal plays footsies with the relatable—black Justin Biebers, polite rip and runs and Teddy Perkins creepin people steady Jacko’ing.
+This article originally appeared on VICE Canada.
+Atlanta as a show is Atlanta-ish in its slant—real in the idea that it’s based on an actual place, but not that real thanks to its satire on “reality.”
+Episode by episode, the surreal plays footsies with the relatable—black Justin Biebers, polite rip and runs, and Teddy Perkins creepin people steady Jacko’ing.
 In the case of episode “Champaign Papi,” none of that felt different, except for my own perception of reality.

 “Future civilizations must have immense computing power,” explains Darius to a very high friend of Van’s, Nadine (Gail Bean).
 “Even if a fraction of this were to run an ancestral simulation, there’s a high probability that it would be indistinguishable from reality to the simulation ancestor, being us.”

 Her mind's eye reveals an ex whose moving onto greener pastures.
-She saw the smile, the woman over his shoulder; a moment captured in a moment that doesn’t show much beyond his smile.
+She saw the smile and the woman over his shoulder.
+The moment is captured in a moment that doesn’t show much beyond his smile.
 Social media aids and abets our slanted perceptions much like this whole episode tries to reverse it.
-We see those vacation images on Instagram, those sculpted bodies, those living-it-up celebrities, never really knowing their day to day lives of mundane shit, work and boredom.
+We see those vacation images on Instagram, those sculpted bodies, those living-it-up celebrities, never really knowing their day to day lives of mundane shit, work, and boredom.

-Terry (Danielle Deadwyler), a girlfriend of Van is mind-shifting example.
-She zeroes in on a white girl dating celebrity Devyon Johnson (Brendon Hirsch) and we’ve seen this picture before—an entire history’s worth of the pretty and white going after successful black men—all of which could be read on Terry’s face.
+Terry (Danielle Deadwyler), a girlfriend of Van, is a mind-shifting example.
+She zeroes in on a white girl who is dating celebrity Devyon Johnson (Brendon Hirsch).
+We’ve seen this picture before—an entire history’s worth of the pretty and white going after successful black men—all of which could be read on Terry’s face.

-Other stuff came into play in this ep, including a charming dude that ends up as a weirdo loner, a Drake-selfie racket, and the revelation that Toronto’s Drake may also be Mexican.
+Other stuff came into play in this episode, including a charming dude that ends up as a weirdo loner, a Drake-selfie racket, and the revelation that Toronto’s Drake may also be Mexican.
 And it's almost like Atlanta's saying that everything we perceive is liable to be fake from here on out.
-And everything you expect this show to be, because of all the other little shows you watched, won’t be anything like you expect it to be.
+And everything you expect this show to be—because of all the other little shows you watched—won’t be anything like you expect it to be.

-When I think back on Darius and his sage self, he pretty much summarizes the whole damn episode; the whole damn series in fact, presenting it as a reflection of many of us.
+When I think back on Darius and his sage self, he pretty much summarizes the whole damn episode, actually, the whole damn series when he presents it as a reflection of many of us.

 “Is she real?”
 Nadine asks when looking at a bikini-clad woman slowly dancing behind Darius.